 These Corn Dog Fritters are an awesome summer time, or anytime of the year snack!
+Instead of eating the whole corn dog you can have a smaller bite sized version!

 You can use fresh corn in the summer or frozen corn when you don’t have fresh available, either way these are great for an appetizer, snacking or even dinner.